Workers’ Compensation and Carpal Tunnel Syndrome

 Carpal tunnel syndrome may cause significant discomfort.
 It can also interfere with your ability to perform your work tasks.
 However, with the help of both physicians and lawyers, you can minimize the negative impact this condition has on your life.

-If you have questions about carpal tunnel syndrome and the benefits available to you under the Pennsylvania workers’ compensation Act, call Philadelphia work injury lawyers of Gross & Kenny, LLP, at 215-512-1500 or complete our online contact form.
+If you have questions about work-related carpal tunnel syndrome in Philadelphia and the benefits available to you under the Pennsylvania workers’ compensation Act, call Gross & Kenny, LLP today.
+We proudly serve injured workers in Philadelphia and throughout the surrounding areas of Bustleton and South Philadlephia.